 |Subscribe | What is RSS|

-Capitol Reef National Park uses the receipts from fruit sales to defray to cost of maintaining the orchards.
-The historic Fruita orchards are among the largest in the National Park System and were established beginning in the 1880s by Mormon pioneer residents of Fruita.
+Capitol Reef National Park uses the receipts from fruit sales to defray the cost of maintaining the orchards.
+The historic Fruita Orchards are the largest in the National Park System and were established beginning in the 1880s by Mormon pioneer residents of Fruita.